carson920/pokerhand/README.md

 # pokerhand
 A simple program to evaluate and compare the strength of poker hands.
-Default to deal 10 hands of 5 cards (Stud poker).
+Can choose to play Stud, Texas holdem or Omaha.
-Can be adapted for Texas holdem and Omaha.
+Default to play 5 card stud.